 The Lombardy area in Italy features two beautiful round churches: the San Lorenzo in Mantua (or Mantova, fig. 177) and the San Tomaso in Limine near Almenno San Bartolomeo (KOZOK, 2004, p.
 130).
 Both were possibly built in the eleventh century, i.e. before the First Crusade.
 They show that the European mind was still aware of the vigorous expression of a circular outlay.
 The credit goes, in the case of Mantua, to the Roman architectural history, with such spectacular round buildings like the Pantheon and Santo Stefano Rotundo in Rome.

 Fig. 177 – The rotunda of San Lorenzo (to the left) at the Piazza delle Erbe is part of the medieval centre of Mantua (Mantova) (Photo: Marten Kuilman, 23 Augustus 2011).
-Information in the church pointed to a ‘brotherhood’ of round churches: Cambridge (UK), Duomo Vecchio in Brescia (Italy), Saint Sepulchre in Neuvy (France) and San Tome in Almenno San Bartolomeo (in Bulgaria).
+Information in the church pointed to a ‘brotherhood’ of round churches: Cambridge (UK), Duomo Vecchio in Brescia (Italy), Saint Sepulchre in Neuvy (France) and San Tome in Limine, also known as San Tome in Almenno San Bartolomeo (north west of Bergamo).
 Notably the round church of Salamanca (San Marcos) in Spain and the Church of Sant’Angelo in Perugia (Italy) were missing in the list.

 The San Marcos round church in Salamanca (Spain) (Photo: Marten Kuilman, 2014).